arnolanglade/arnolanglade.github.io/content/blog/command-handler-patterns/index.en.md

 ---
 author: "Arnaud Langlade"
 title: "Command and command handler design pattern"
-url: "command-handler-patterns.html"
+url: "command-handler-patterns"
-aliases: ["command-handler-patterns"]
+aliases: ["command-handler-patterns.html"]
 date: "2021-02-25"
 image_credit: redaquamedia
-description: "Discover the command design pattern in software development.
-Learn how commands represent user intents, handled by command handlers.
-Learn practical tips, examples, and insights for efficient command validation."
+description: "Discover the command and command handler design pattern in software development.
+Commands represent user intentions, which are handled by the command handler.
+Learn about these patterns through concrete examples and more, such as command validation or the use of a command bus"
 keywords: "design patterns,software,software architecture,command,command handler,command bus"
 tags: [
     "command-bus",